microcks/microcks.io/content/documentation/guides/installation/minikube-helm.md

 Start with loading the [User signed-up API](https://microcks.io/blog/async-features-with-docker-compose/#load-a-sample-and-check-up) sample within your Microcks instance - remember that you have to validate the self-signed certificates like in the basic install first.

-Now connect to the Kafka broker pod to check a topic has been correctly created and that you can consume messages from there:
+Now connect to the Kafka broker pod to check that a topic has been correctly created and that you can consume messages from there:

 ```sh
   kubectl -n microcks exec microcks-kafka-kafka-0 -it -- /bin/sh\